• Webinars

 Remove Item with LockHandle

-The remove method is a basic method which removes the key from cache and returns the removed object to the client.
+The remove method is a basic method that removes the key from the cache and returns the removed object to the client.
 If a custom object is added to the cache, the remove method will return Object.

-The following example gets an item which is previously locked using the LockHandle and then removes it by the saved LockHandle from the cache using the Remove API.
+The following example gets an item that is previously locked using the LockHandle and then removes it by the saved LockHandle from the cache using the Remove API.

 Tip